emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment.md

 * You have some sort of `process that manages how many requests/seconds` can be sent. _NOTE: I want to configure this `dynamically`._
   * This process should keep a queue of "worker requests", this way the load is somewhat distributed evenly
 * There is a "`manager`" process that keeps track of all started processes. _NOTE: I want to be able to retrieve a list of all started PID's._
+  * The manager keeps track of all the workers.
+When a worker crashes, it should be restarted.
+No other process should crash because of this.
 * There is some kind of `logger` process.
 Every time a "worker" process does a request, there should be some kind of logging.
 For now it should log on the screen:
   * When the request was executed
   * What coin data is requested (coin, start unix time stamp, end unix timestamp)